How to handle snake season

 Get to know Dr Claire Jenkins

 Written by Dr Claire Jenkins.
 Claire is a QLD graduate with over 15 years experience as a neighbourhood Veterinarian in Australia and the UK.
-Animal lover and the founder of VetChat, born from a passion to help pet carers everywhere access trusted advice earlier, for healthier, happier pets.
+Animal lover and the founder of Vetchat, born from a passion to help pet carers everywhere access trusted advice earlier, for healthier, happier pets.
 Grateful to be carer to her beautiful Red-dog.

 Related articles

-Offer available to new Everyday Pet Insurance policyholders, and is limited to 1 membership per eligible policy.
+† Offer available to new Everyday Pet Insurance policyholders, and is limited to 1 membership per eligible policy.
 The free membership offer (valued at $199p.a) is from the date of your policy commencement, provided your Everyday Pet Insurance policy remains active.
 You are not eligible to redeem the free membership subscription for cash or credit.
-VetAssist is a separate subscription based service to the Everyday Pet Insurance product, and is provided independently by Woolworth’s third party service provider, VetChat Services Pty Ltd (VetChat).
+VetAssist is a separate subscription based service to the Everyday Pet Insurance product, and is provided independently by Everyday Insurance third party service provider, VetChat Services Pty Ltd (VetChat).
 Click here for full VetAssist Service terms and conditions.
-Woolworths reserves the right to withdraw or extend this offer at anytime, without notice.
+Everyday Insurance reserves the right to withdraw or extend this offer at anytime, without notice.